phetsims/wave-interference/doc/model.md

+# Wave Interference - model description

+This is a high-level description of the model used in Wave Interference.
+It's intended for audiences that are not necessarily technical.

 # Waves Screen

 This screen depicts a 2D wave on the surface of water, or the cross-section of a spherical wave for sound or light.
 The